Story of Change

 Nerma holds a bachelor's degree in marketing from the University of Puerto Rico, Mayagüez Campus, a master's degree in Nonprofit Organization Administration from USC and a Certificate in Communication Management from the European Forum in Spain.
 In 2015 she was recognized as Mentor of the Year at the H3 Conference, she is a Cordes Foundation Fellow, an Aspen Institute Fellow and was recognized as one of Puerto Rico’s pillars of Entrepreneurship in 2018.
 She is the founder of the Center for Entrepreneurs and 100 Ventures.

-Mr. Ernesto Villarini-Baquero is Vice President of the Community Venture Capital Alliance, a nonprofit organization dedicated to economic development through access to private capital markets.
+Dr. Ernesto Villarini-Baquero is Vice President of the Community Venture Capital Alliance, a nonprofit organization dedicated to economic development through access to private capital markets.
 Ernesto’s previous experience includes work as an investment advisor and business consultant specializing in strategic planning, financing and development of social enterprises and entrepreneurial nonprofit organizations.
 He has 20 years of executive and managerial experience.
-Villarini-Baquero holds bachelor’s degree in science and science education from the University of Puerto Rico, Rio Piedras Campus, a master’s in business administration from Regis University in Denver, Colorado, and is completing a doctoral degree in business administration at the Interamerican University of Puerto Rico, Metropolitan Campus.
+Villarini-Baquero holds bachelor’s degree in science and science education from the University of Puerto Rico, Rio Piedras Campus, a master’s in business administration from Regis University in Denver, Colorado, and a doctoral degree in business administration at the Interamerican University of Puerto Rico, Metropolitan Campus.